 The Curatorial Department researches and organizes upcoming exhibitions, including the development of timelines, checklists, and signage; produces exhibition catalogues; corresponds with artists, curators, galleries and museums.
 Interns will be introduced to issues relating to art history and will obtain administrative and curatorial skills in organizing art exhibitions.
 Writing sample required.

 The Development department is responsible for all grants from government, foundation, and corporate sources; the membership program; contributions to the Museum; and the capital campaign for building and endowment needs.
 Interns will assist in researching prospective donors, program planning, membership events and grants writing.

 The Museum Store complements the Museum’s exhibition schedule by providing a stunning assortment of art related titles and objects for sale.
 Interns will gain experience in the day-to-day operations of a retail space, budgeting, visual merchandising, marketing, visitor services and special events.

-The Asheville Art Museum is seeking a law student for an unpaid summer internship.
+The Asheville Art Museum seeks law students for legal-based internships throughout the year.
 The focus of the internship would be nonprofit corporate governance and other legal issues facing nonprofit entities.
 This intern would research specific projects related to Human Resources (personnel and employment compliance), non-profit management documents including By Laws (revisions), Articles of Incorporation and more.
 In addition, the intern would review the Museum’s corporate documents and policies.
-This internship would be for a minimum of six weeks in the summer of 2013.
 Second and third-year law students are welcome to apply.
+Internships are unpaid.
+We are currently accepting applications on a rolling basis.
 Please submit a cover letter and resume to email@example.com.